SSC-HoCgroup/Git-Demo/homework/homework1.md

 ##Homework \#1:
 =============

-**Due: November 2nd, 2014** at 11:59pm

-####Part 1: Join the GitHub team
+####Part 1: Join GitHub

 1. If you haven't already done so, create a GitHub account.
 It's free!
-2. Go to this URL: https://github.com/SSC-HoCgroup/Git-Demo
-3. In order to contribute to our project, you must first join our team.
-To do so, either:
-  * "Watch" the project (click on the "Watch" button in the top right corner of the screen) *or*
-  * [E-mail me directly](mailto:mollyawatson@gmail.com) with your GitHub username

-**Note: Don't skip Part 1!
-You won't be able to participate in this homework unless you've been added to the team.**

 ####Part 2: Get Git Setup

 1. Install Git on your home system / primary development system using **one** of the following links:
 	* Download a compatible version of Git for your system: http://git-scm.com/downloads
 	* Download a GitHub Desktop client for your system: [Mac](https://mac.github.com/) | [Windows](https://windows.github.com/)
-2. Walk through the Try Git Tutorial at least once: https://try.github.io/levels/1/challenges/1
+2. Walk through the [Try Git Tutorial](https://try.github.io/levels/1/challenges/1) at least once
-3. Download this handy list of commonly used Git commands: https://training.github.com/kit/downloads/github-git-cheat-sheet.pdf
+3. Download the [GitHub Cheat Sheet](https://training.github.com/kit/downloads/github-git-cheat-sheet.pdf) for easy reference!
 4. Set up your global variables, using the following commands:
 	* ```git config --global user.name "Your Full Name"```
 	* ```git config --global user.email "Your email address"```